-A: Submit the following income documentation in PDF format with blacked out or deleted Social Security numbers*:
+A: Submit the following income documentation with blacked out or deleted Social Security numbers*:

 A: No, you do not have to wait!
 If parents are not able to file their 2016 tax return before submitting the financial aid application, we will accept, in PDF format: